 Tekla Model Sharing requires a valid Tekla Model Sharing license.

 Tekla Model Sharing licenses are assigned and managed in the Tekla Online Admin Tool.
 To obtain a Tekla Model Sharing license, contact your organization's administrator.
-For details about model sharing licenses, see Manage Trimble Identities and Tekla Online licenses.
+For details about model sharing licenses, see Manage user accounts for Tekla products.